-Escape to Cocos Island a lush, green uninhabited island resting 342 miles off Costa Rica's Pacific coast.
+Escape to Cocos Island on a liveaboard scuba diving trip in Costa Rica!
+Cocos is a lush, green uninhabited island resting 342 miles off Costa Rica's Pacific coast.
 Rocky pinnacles surrounding Cocos are beacons for big animals and big action.
 Schooling hammerheads, countless white-tip sharks, mantas, tuna and even whale sharks call Cocos home.

 Getting There, Passport & Visa Documentation:

 Cocos Island is located off the Pacific coast of Costa Rica.
 Guests fly to San Jose, Costa Rica for a two-hour air-conditioned bus ride to Puntarenas, which showcases some of Costa Rica's most beautiful views.
 The OKEANOS AGGRESSOR I™ cruises approximately 36 hours to Cocos Island.

 Visitors must have a current passport, adequate funds to support themselves, and a return airline ticket.
 US citizens require a passport that must be valid for 6 months from date of entry.
 It is the travelers’ responsibility to ensure they have the proper visa to travel into each country on his or her itinerary as well as for re-entry and return to their country.
 Since regulations vary by country, contact your consulate or embassy of your country for the requirement.